whithajess/guardduty-slack-reporter/README.md

 # GuardDuty Slack Reporter

-A serverless application for reporting findings from GuardDuty via Cloudwatch events.
+A serverless application for reporting findings from GuardDuty via Cloudwatch events to Slack.

 ### Setup